medic/medic-docs/configuration/developing-community-health-applications.md

 ![Percentage with goal](img/target_percent_with_goal.png)

-The target instances emitted by the rules engine code are handled by the app.
-The app takes care of showing the target instances in the appropriate widgets of the Targets tab, updating counts and percentages automatically.
-Previously the application code for Targets would iterate through an object with all contacts accompanied by their reports.
-When the code identified a condition related to a target widget in `targets.json`, it created data for the widget as a _target instance_.

-With the new declarative style all targets are now defined in the `targets.js` file.
-In this file we define a JavaScript variable `targets` as an array of objects.
+The app takes care of showing the targets in the Targets tab, and updating counts and percentages automatically.
+With the new declarative style, all targets are now defined in the `targets.js` file.
+In this file we define an array of objects which match the Target schema defined below.
 Each object corresponds to a target widget that could show in the app.
-The properties for the object are used to define when the target widget can show, what it should look like, and what to values to include.
+The properties of the object are used to define when the target widget should appear, what it should look like, and what to values are.

-Like `tasks.js`, the Targets file contains JavaScript but its modular and declarative nature makes it much easier to manage.
-For instance, here is a simple example that generates two `postnatal-visit` tasks for each `delivery` form:
+Like `tasks.js`, the Targets file contains JavaScript but its modular and declarative nature makes it easy to manage.
+For instance, here is a simple example that tracks the number of healthy births per month:

 ```js
 var targets = [